NicosNicolaou16/Pokedex_Compose_Multi_Module/README.md

 - Generic Views
 - Utils
 ## database
-This module contain contain the database, model (handle the data).
+This module contain the database, model (handle the data).
 - Room Database
 - Models
 - DI for Database
 ## navigation
+This module contain the navigation between the screens.
-- Screens
+- Screens Routes
 - Navigation
 ## network
+This module contain network manager from the remote, the service with apis and the repositories.
 - Network Manager
 - Services
 - Repositories